Dart-o-s/aos_fc/plan.md

     [x] DONE 2025-06-14 19:11 on launch check if "objectbox database" is set up, otherwise
         - copy assets to object box

-    [O] OPEN select initial deck for learning
+    [O] POSTPONED select initial deck for learning
-        [O] OPEN as this is a hobby project - I just open my thai page for now
+        [O] POSTPONED as this is a hobby project - I just open my thai page for now

 ### Menu to move Card to Chapters
     [X] DONE 2025-06-15 02:51 as the title says
+    [-] REJECTED move the current "move card" ActionBar Menu into longpress?
+        - keep it as it is

 ### Menu to Jump to Chapters
-    [ ] OPEN move the current "move card" ActionBar Menu into longpress?
+    [ ] POSTPONED - we have << and >> - that should be enough for now

 ### Rework the bottom bar three dot menu "..."
-    [ ] OPEN move "About" into the "..." menu
-    [ ] OPEN move tricky things into the long tap menu
+    [X] DONE 2025-06-15 23:09 move "About" into the "..." menu [X] DONE 2025-06-15 23:09 move tricky things into the long tap menu
+    - move
+        1 Quiz mode
+        1 About & Help (And fix the text)
+        1 Push to next Box

+    - move other way
+        1 new file
+        1 load from assets
+        1 test

+    [=] OPEN checkbox icon
+        - the other CheckBoxItem is of wrong type

-### New Deck
+### New Deck and edit Deck
     [X] DONE 2025-06-15 04:29 use "Import" Editor, for import [X] add a menu or button to use file picker
         - perhaps adjust title